About the book:

 Read the Kirkus review of TL here.

-Mark Anderson is Associate Professor and Chair of the Department of Philosophy at Belmont University in Nashville, TN, USA.
-He is the author of Pure: Modernity, Philosophy, and the One; The Thinker-Artist (Sophia and Philosophia); Plato and Nietzsche: Their Philosophical Art; Moby-Dick as Philosophy: Plato - Melville - Nietzsche, and Zarathustra Stone: Friedrich Nietzsche in Sils-Maria.
+Mark Anderson is Professor of Philosophy at Belmont University in Nashville, TN, USA.
+He is the author of Plato and Nietzsche: Their Philosophical Art; Moby-Dick as Philosophy: Plato - Melville - Nietzsche; Zarathustra Stone: Friedrich Nietzsche in Sils-Maria; and Diamythologõmen: A Philosophical Portrait of a Philosopher Philosophizing.